The Fray: The Fray and Christmas EP (2008–2010)

 The band released "Never Say Never" as the second single from the album.
 The song was a modest hit in the US; it peaked at No. 32 on the Hot 100 chart and at No. 10 on the Adult Top 40 chart.
 Internationally, it failed to match the success of "You Found Me".
 The song was used in the first and last episodes of the television series The Vampire Diaries.
 The third single from the album, "Syndicate" was released on January 12, 2010, and peaked at No. 16 on the Adult Top 40 and at No. 40 on the Pop Songs chart, becoming the band's second single to miss the Hot 100 chart and the lowest-charting single from the album.

 Like their first album, The Fray's critical reception was mixed.
 Rolling Stone termed the album "nothing new", while Entertainment Weekly stated, "The Fray is all blah, all the time: more minor-key melodies and more dreary tempos."
 Allmusic, whilst giving the album a modestly positive review, echoed many of these statements, commenting that "the songcraft remains virtually unchanged" and termed the album as "How to Save a Life – Part 2".
 However, AbsolutePunk criticized the negative reviews, stating, "For what it's worth, the Denver quintet has released a charming, appealing record that would be far more praiseworthy if it didn't sound so much like its predecessor... [which] isn't exactly a bad thing."
 Review aggregator Metacritic lists the album as holding a rating of 56/100 based on nine professional reviews, meaning "mixed or average reviews".

 The Fray collaborated with Timbaland on his album Shock Value II, which was released on December 8, 2009.
 The band was featured on the song "Undertow", which, despite not being released as a single, entered the Billboard Hot 100 at No. 100, the week ending November 28, 2009.
 On December 22, 2009, the band released an EP, Christmas EP, as a free download from the band's official website.
-The EP contained five acoustic covers of popular Christmas carols and was recorded by Warren Huart in Nashville at Blackbird Studios.
+The EP contained five acoustic covers of popular Christmas carols and was recorded by Warren Huart at Blackbird Studio in Nashville.
 In an interview with Westword in June 2010, guitarist Dave Welsh announced that the band was working on an EP containing covers of songs by artists such as Annie Lennox, Billy Joel, Bruce Springsteen and Bob Marley but did not give a specific release date.